bcleonard/100daysofexercise/r4-log.md

 # 100 Days Of Exercise - Round 4 Log

+### Round 04 Day 28: Monday, March 25, 2019

+##Today's Progress##:  completed zombie couch to 5k week 5 workout 1

+**Thoughts**  wonder what same will do with this new info for his secret mission.

 ### Round 04 Day 27: Saturday, March 23, 2019

 ##Today's Progress##:  did yard work for over an hour